 1st January 2019 – 31st December 2021

 The Fontan repair describes a palliative surgical procedure that is undertaken for patients born with congenital heart defect that cannot support a biventricular circulation.
-Congenital heart disease is the most common congenital abnormality, affecting one in one hundred babies, and the number of adults who have undergone a Fontan repair is increasing1.
-Historically women were advised against pregnancy because it was felt to be too high risk, but in the last 10 years we have more retrospective data to show that these women are able to carry a pregnancy, albeit with a relatively high rate of complications1-3.
+Congenital heart disease is the most common congenital abnormality, affecting one in one hundred babies, and the number of adults who have undergone a Fontan repair is increasing.
+Historically women were advised against pregnancy because it was felt to be too high risk, but in the last 10 years we have more retrospective data to show that these women are able to carry a pregnancy, albeit with a relatively high rate of complications.

-Women with a Fontan circulation are known to have a higher rate of miscarriage (some studies report rates of almost 70%1) and a higher rate of postpartum haemorrhage than any other congenital heart disease group4.
+Women with a Fontan circulation are known to have a higher rate of miscarriage (some studies report rates of almost 70%) and a higher rate of postpartum haemorrhage than any other congenital heart disease group.
 There is no consensus on whether women with a Fontan circulation should routinely be offered anticoagulation during pregnancy (either at prophylactic or therapeutic dosing levels).
 It is also unknown whether pregnancy accelerates the progressive deterioration of the function of a Fontan circulation.